Dragosxxd/Python_data_project/README.md

 - This scatter plot presents the prevalence of ```programming``` and ```analyst tools``` skills among the top optimal Data Analytics skills , occuping 9 of the total of 14.
 - The other two categories of ```cloud``` and ```libraries``` skills (AWS,Azure, and Spark) tend to have the best pay but also the smallest presence among the job postings in Europe.
-- The plot shows that the ```programming``` and some of the analytical tools are the best places into this scatter plot, having a good pay and a good ammount of postings .
+- The plot shows that the ```programming``` and some of the analytical tools have the best places into this scatter plot, having a good pay and a good ammount of postings .

+# What I Learned
+Throughout this project, I deepened my understanding of the data analyst job market and enhanced my technical skills in Python, especially in data manipulation and visualization.
+Here are a few specific things I learned:
+- **Advanced Python Usage**: Utilizing libraries such as Pandas for data manipulation, Seaborn and Matplotlib for data visualization, and other libraries helped me perform complex data analysis tasks more efficiently.
+- **Data Cleaning Importance**: I learned that thorough data cleaning and preparation are crucial before any analysis can be conducted, ensuring the accuracy of insights derived from the data.
+- **Strategic Skill Analysis**: The project emphasized the importance of aligning one's skills with market demand.
+Understanding the relationship between skill demand, salary, and job availability allows for more strategic career planning in the tech industry.

+# Conclusion
+This project helped me understand what I am supposed to look for when looking for a job in the Data field.
+This project can act as a guide , for me and for other persons in Europe that want to get some help into what path in this domain is the most appropriate for them.
+As this market continues to change , more exploration is necessary, but this study can still act as a foundation for more specific research in the future.